boxpositron/markdown-vault/docs/OBSIDIAN_VAULT_COMPATIBILITY.md

 ## Next Steps

-After migration:
+After setup:

-1. ✅ Close Obsidian (if you want) - API still works!
+1. ✅ Test API endpoints with your applications
 2. ✅ Set up automated backups of your vault
-3. ✅ Configure markdown-vault as a system service (systemd/Docker)
+3. ✅ Configure markdown-vault as a system service (systemd/Docker) for always-on access
 4. ✅ Set up remote access (if needed) with proper security
-5. ✅ Explore new automation possibilities without Obsidian running
+5. ✅ Explore automation possibilities with the API

 ---

-**Welcome to always-on vault access!** 🎉
+**Enjoy programmatic vault access!**